Amged-Salem/Customer-Segmentation-Analysis/README.md

 Month
 SQL Queries
 1. Unique Values Exploration
-The initial queries help to check for unique values in the dataset for different dimensions, including:
+The initial queries check for unique values in the dataset for different dimensions, including:

 Status
 Year